 Based on the low awareness revealed in the survey, a communications and outreach strategy was implemented to push news about these suppliers using the following avenues:

-- President Skorton’s May 1, 2013 update on the university-wide diversity effort, Toward New Destinations
+- President Skorton’s May 1, 2013 update on the university-wide diversity effort, Belonging at Cornell

 - A diverse supplier section of the Procurement Services website, and highlighting diverse suppliers in both e-SHOP and the Procurement Gateway, which was rolled out in June 2013 after testing in several units.